Honey Springs Battlefield101601 S. 4232 Rd.

 The 1,100 acre site has six walking trails with a total of 55 interpretive signs; the trails are located at (1) the Union bivouac area, (2) the Union line of battle, (3) the Texas' regiments line of battle [which includes 1/8-mile of the original Texas Road], (4) the battle at the bridge [over Elk Creek], (5) the final action, and (6) Honey Springs [the Confederate supply depot].

 Much of what we know about the American Civil War is derived from actual reports and correspondence made by officers involved in the conflict.
 In the years following the war a committee comprised mostly of former Union and Confederate colonels selected documents from those saved in Richmond and Washington files to be published in a 128 volume document entitled The War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies.
-Here are the reports pertaining to the Engagement at Honey Springs, Indian Territory.
-View the report - PDF 90kb
+View the report (PDF)

 View Larger Map

 Where to Stay